Greg Ritchie: 1982 Tour of Pakistan

 Ritchie's batting in the first innings, a score of 89, was crucial for a rare Australian win.
 He made a fighting 44 in the third test, which Australia lost.

 Ritchie scored his first test century on Australian soil with 128 against India in Adelaide.
 However he injured himself moving timber at his Brisbane home and was unable to play in the second test; his place was taken by Steve Waugh.

 Ritchie was initially picked in Australia's one day squad over the summer and scored a match winning 68 against New Zealand.
 However his form faded away and he was omitted from the squad after suffering a groin injury.
 Nonetheless, he kept his place in the Australian team for the tour to New Zealand.

 Ritchie arrived in New Zealand with the Australian squad in February 1986.
 He was injured during training after being hit on the toe from a ball by Craig McDermott.
 However he scored 66 not out in Australia's victory over Auckland.

 Ritchie batted well in the first test, scoring 92 and taking part in a 213 run partnership with Greg Matthews.

 He failed in the second test and scored 80 in a tour game.
 Ritchie scored 56 in the third test but failed in the second innings as Australia crashed to another defeat.

 In the one day series that followed, Ritchie took part in a 90-ball 100 run partnership with Greg Matthews in the final game.

 Ritchie then went to Sharjah for a short tour by an Australian team led by Ray Bright.

 Ritchie was selected in the squad to tour India.
 He made a duck in the first game but scored 125 off 124 balls opening against Bombay and 95 against Young India.

 In the famous second tied test, Ritchie made 13 and 28.
 He didn't bat in the second test and made 31 in the third.

 In the third one-day international, Ritchie scored 75 off 53 balls.

-Ritchie was picked in the Australian side for the first test of the Ashes that summer.
+Ritchie was picked in the Australian team for the first test of the Ashes that summer.
 He scored 41 and 45.

 He made 141 against Victoria and made 33 and 24 off 139 balls in the second test.
 The third test saw Ritchie make 34 and 46 not out in the second innings, helping draw the game.

-Ritchie was then left out of the Australian one day side and was made 12th man for the fourth test so Australia could play an extra bowler.
+Ritchie was then left out of the Australian one day team and was made 12th man for the fourth test so Australia could play an extra bowler.
 (Allan Border later said he wanted Ritchie to play but was overruled by the selectors.)

 Ritchie was picked in the squad for the fifth test and asked Allan Border if he could open with Geoff Marsh.
 Border agreed but Ritchie only scored 8 and 13.